If you ask me why I decided to become a gestational carrier, you might be a bit surprised by my answer.

 I realize that surrogacy is in the news more than it used to be.
 Hollywood is beginning to normalize the idea, but when I started this process, I had really no idea what to expect.
 I imagine there are some women out there reading this who feel the same.
 What is surrogacy?
 Is it scary?
 I hope my story opens up the conversation more because there are so many families in the world who need help to make their dreams of having children a reality.

-I live in Beaufort, South Carolina where surrogacy agencies are actually in dire need for gestational carriers.
+I live in Beaufort, South Carolina where surrogacy agencies are actually in dire need of gestational carriers.

 It was important to me that my body was serving a truly deserving family who may not otherwise have a chance.